nervosnetwork/docs/docs/dev-guide/debugging-ckb-script.md

 To learn more, you can view this tutorial: [introduction to CKB script programming](https://xuejie.space/2019_07_05_introduction_to_ckb_script_programming_validation_model/).

-## Report bugs
+## Reporting bugs

 When you find security-related bugs in script, please don't post them on public issues.
 Instead, try to contact maintainers privately, they can be found on the [CKB dev telegram](https://t.me/nervos_ckb_dev).
-Responsible disclosure could help maintainers, as well as prevent users from losing funds.
+Responsible disclosure could help maintainers as well as prevent users from losing funds.

-When you find security-related bugs in CKB official scripts or CKB VM, join the [bug bounty program](https://bounty.nervos.org/) to be rewarded for your valuable contribution!
+When you find security-related bugs in CKB official scripts or CKB VM, join the [Nervos bug bounty program](https://bounty.nervos.org/) to be rewarded for your valuable contribution!